-The highest AQ index in Maryland (as of 23:00 EST) is currently the Suburban DC area.
-Particle Pollution (PM2.5) is measuring at 53 (Moderate).
-This means air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+The highest AQ index in Maryland (as of 18:00 EST) is currently the Northeast Maryland area.
+Particle Pollution (PM2.5) is measuring at 46 (Good).
+This means air quality is satisfactory, and air pollution poses little or no risk.

 Over the next few days, the highest Particle Pollution (PM2.5) will be in the Metro Baltimore area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.